On extensions for gentle algebras: Background

 \subsection{The standard basis}

 A basis for the morphism space between indecomposable complexes in $\Db(\Lambda)$ was determined in \cite{ALP}.
 Here we briefly recall this basis, which we shall refer to as the \emph{standard basis}.
-Note that homotopy strings and bands correspond to an unfolding of the corresponding string and band complexes and we freely make use of the \emph{unfolded diagram} notation for string and band complexes defined in more detail in \cite{ALP,CPS}.
+As observed in Example~\ref{ex:string-complex}, homotopy strings and bands correspond to an unfolding of the corresponding string and band complexes.
+Throughout the paper, we shall freely make use of the \emph{unfolded diagram} notation for string and band complexes from \cite{ALP,CPS}.

 \begin{theorem}[{\cite[Theorem 3.15]{ALP}}] Let $\sigma$ and $\tau$ be homotopy strings or bands.
 Then there is a canonical basis of $\Hom_{\Db(\Lambda)}(\Q_\sigma,\Q_\tau)$ given by: \begin{itemize} \item graph maps $\f \colon \Q_\sigma \to \Q_\tau$; \item singleton single maps $\f \colon \Q_\sigma \to \Q_\tau$; \item singleton double maps $\f \colon \Q_\sigma \to \Q_\tau$; \item quasi-graph maps $\phi \colon \Q_\sigma \rightsquigarrow \Sigma^{-1} \Q_\tau$. \end{itemize} \end{theorem}